Snow Control Plan

 Why is Lava usage so little ?

-Don asked over 2 years ago
+Don asked about 3 years ago

 Good morning Don.
 We use a mixture of rock and sand in areas where momentum changes, specifically on grades where we know ice formation is likely.
 We don't use it on flat areas.
 As traffic moves over the grit, it's pushed off to the edges of the road.
 After a storm, it is reapplied daily until the roadways are clear.